Panama–Spain relations: High-level visits

+Prime Minister José Luis Rodríguez Zapatero and President Ricardo Martinelli in Madrid; 2011.

+President Ricardo Martinelli and Prime Minister Mariano Rajoy in Panama City; October 2013.

 Bilateral relations

 Both nations have signed several bilateral agreements such as a Treaty of Peace and Friendship (1953); Agreement on Social Cooperation (1966); Agreement on Cultural Cooperation (1979); Agreement on Economic and Trade Cooperation (1982); Agreement on Scientific and Technical Cooperation (1983); Agreement on the reciprocal Promotion and Protection of Investments (1997); Extradition Treaty (1997); Air Transportation Agreement (2001) and an Agreement between the Ministries of Health of Panama and Spain for the formation of Health Personnel.

 Transportation

-There are direct flights between Panama and Spain with Iberia airlines.
+There are direct flights between Panama and Spain with Air Europa and Iberia airlines.

 Trade

-In 2017, trade between Panama and Spain totaled €443 million Euros.
+In 2024, trade between Panama and Spain totaled €232 million Euros.
 Panama's main exports to Spain include: frozen tuna and lobster and palm oil.
 Spain's main exports to Panama include: perfume, medications, steel and iron for construction purposes, automobile and trams, electrical wiring and ceramic coverings.
 In 2016, Spanish investments in Panama totaled €14 million Euros, with most of the investments going into the food and paper industries.
 Spanish multinational companies such as Mapfre, Telefónica and Zara operate in Panama.